SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

 }]
 ```

-Response 204 - the standard was found, however it has no options
+Response 204 - the standard (or standard version) was found, however it has no options

-Response 404 - the standard was not found
+Response 404 - the standard (or standard version) was not found

 ## Get Grades